 The President’s Commission on Diversity and Inclusion at Colorado State University serves as the institutional conscience for inclusive policies, programs, procedures, and services.
 The Commission is a catalyst for change that enhances the campus climate for all people and removes persistent barriers that inhibit the success of members of our campus community, especially those from underrepresented and historically marginalized populations.
 In the unending pursuit of Colorado State’s Land Grant mission, the Commission holds the University accountable for promoting inclusion, integrity, respect, service, and social justice, which are the tenets of the Principles of Community.

 The Commission on Women and Gender Equity is charged by the University President to identify gender equity and women’s issues and forward concerns, recommendations, and program ideas to the University administration through annual meetings with the President and consistent connection and routine communication with the Vice President for Diversity, who reports to the President.

-Training and Organizational Development designs and coordinates training and development opportunities for personal and professional growth for Colorado State University employees — academic faculty, administrative professional staff, and state classified personnel.
+Training and Organizational Development designs and coordinates training and development opportunities for personal and professional growth for CSU employees — academic faculty, administrative professional staff, and state classified personnel.
 Customized training and organizational development consulting services are also available.
 Trainings and services are free of charge.